laacz/aoc-2022/readme.md

 ## Day 9

 This took some while, because I messed up X and Y coordinates in one place.
 This was a relatively easy one nonetheless.

+## Day 10

+A few off by one one errors, but this was sweet.